-Copies of the payment standard and utility allowance schedules are available for review in the PHA's offices during normal business hours.
+Copies of the payment standard and utility allowance schedules are available for review in the PHA's COC's offices during normal business hours.
+They will also be posted on the COC website.

 Families, owners, and members of the public may submit written comments on the schedules discussed in this part, at any time, for consideration during the next revision cycle.